 As the Junior Museum and Zoo approaches it 80th year, the museum and zoo are constrained by a facility that no longer reflects the needs of its visitor, collection, and operations.
 Due to inadequate storage and support spaces, accreditation options for both the Museum and Zoo are unobtainable.
 While the Educators continue to deliver outstanding educational programs, they are severely limited by lack of office, preparation, and storage spaces.
 In addition, there are many accessibility and safety concerns in the existing facility and the surrounding site.

 The Friends of the Palo alto Junior Museum engaged the architectural firm of CAW Architects to work with a broad array of stakeholders to complete a facilities master plan in 2011 and 2012 evaluating program and operational needs, inadequacies of the existing g facility , and options for renovation or new construction.
 During the master planning process the following criteria was developed:

-• Taylor spaces for experiences to specific audience segments, including early childhood audiences and children with special needs;
+• Tailor spaces for experiences to specific audience segments, including early childhood audiences and children with special needs;

 • Develop safe and effective was to connect children with a diversity of live animals;

 • Develop classrooms that improve student engagement and learning impact;